openenergymonitor/EmonESP/readme.md

 #### 3. Compile and Upload

 - Open EmonESP.ino in the Arduino IDE.
+- Put ESP into bootloder mode
+   - On Heatpump monitor use jumper to pull `GPIO0` low then reset then connect power (simulates reset)
+   - On other ESP boards (Adafruit HUZZAH) press and hold `GPIO0` button then press Reset, LED should light dimly to indicate bootloader mode
-- Compile and Upload as normal
+- Compile and upload as normal, this will
-- Upload home.html web page using the ESP8266 Sketch Data Upload tool under Arduino tools.
+- Upload `data` folder contents (html, css etc.) using `Tools > ESP8266 Sketch Data Upload`

 ### Licence